SpartanApple/ImageManipulationTool/README.md

 Files            | Handles file transfer between C and Golang (2-way) - Sends CMP file from Golang to C to be displayed on screen, sends CMP from C to Golang
 Executable Calls | Handles telling Golang files when to run and handle files given to it (1-way)
 </pre>

+## Why these Languages
+I chose python to use for the toolbar because of the easy method of creating button in tkinter, as well as the colour wheel tool that is already built into the tkinter library.
+I chose C for the canvas because I know C is very fast and powerful allowing for quicker updates to the canvas as compared to python.
+I chose Golang for the file handling because it has goroutines and is also a very fast language.
+While I only implemented the ability to read and write bmp files, the golang feature of this language could easily be expanded to cover other filetyypes.

 ## Sample Images
 ![Toolbar](ToolBar.png)